Michael Tomczyk: Early life and education

-Military service

 Michael Tomczyk served three years in the U.S. Army (1970-73 - highest rank Captain), working for military commands including the XVIII Airborne Corps (Ft.
 Bragg), 1st Signal Brigade (Vietnam) and USASTRATCOM/United Nations Command (Korea).
 As Public Information Officer at Fort Bragg, he helped launch the Volunteer Army (VOLAR) which was being piloted in 1970.
 He experienced combat and was awarded the Bronze Star for meritorious service in Vietnam (1971–72).
 He received the Army Commendation Medal for service in Korea (1973).
 He served in the Army Reserve after active duty.